 In addition to math, Ms. Thao also makes some animated films to support teaching Vietnamese, nature and society.

-As for natural and social subjects, when the knowledge is difficult and the videos on the internet are too broad and unsuitable, I will make cartoons for the students to study and compose rap songs for them to understand easily.
+As for natural and social subjects, when the knowledge is difficult and the videos on the internet are too broad and unsuitable, I will make my own cartoons for the students to study and compose rap songs for them to understand easily.

 "I often take advantage of recess and rest time to prepare lessons for the students.
-Through tools such as Canva (designing teaching products), Inshot (making videos) and Procreate (illustrating when needed), I create many lessons suitable for my students," Ms. Thao confided.
+Through tools such as Canva (designing teaching products), Inshot (making videos) and Procreate (illustrating when needed), I create many lessons suitable for my students" - Ms. Thao confided.

 The young teacher also built a padlet page (online tool) to support homeroom teachers completely free of charge with the hope of helping teachers save time preparing lessons, teaching materials...